dkdfirefly/adb/project_1/README.txt

 ----------------

 The overriding design goal for the project was to keep the code as readable and configurable as possible.
-The idea is to provide all the modifiable parameters in a separate xml file and hence they can be used to suit one's needs.
 While some complicated and to-say funky features could be implemented, the implementation has been kept fairly general so as not to favor particular types of queries and generate noise for a whole lot other set.

 Essentials
 ---------